Skip to content

 • Actions: Get rows (V2), Insert row (V2), Update row (V2), Delete row (V2), Execute SQL query (V2).

-• Setting up a connection: Provide connection details like server name, database name, and authentication.
+• Setting up a connection: You’ll need your server name, database name, and authentication details.
+Takes about 2 minutes.

 • Example: logging Tallyfy task completion to SQL